fayaz07/go-rest-starter/repo_setup/docs/authentication.md

 ### Registration

-1. Client sends the auth-token to the server along with the registration details.
+1. Client sends the exchange-token to the server along with the registration details.
-2. Server checks if the auth-token is valid.
+2. Server checks if the exchange-token is valid.
-3. A max of 10 requests are allowed per auth-token and it's subsequent IP address.
+3. A max of 10 requests are allowed per exchange-token and it's subsequent IP address.
 4. Once all the information is properly in place and registration is successful, the server should close any registration requests from the same IP address for one hour.

 Prototype of request: